Self Guided: Grand Tour Des Combins

 Cabane La Tsissette - Cabane Mille

-Leaving La Tsissette, the trail heads north, exiting the Combe de l’A and descending toward the village of Drance, situated along the River Dranse.
-From here, a steady climb leads to Liddes, the main village of the region, before the route turns south into the Grand-Saint-Bernard Valley, gradually ascending to Bourg-Saint-Pierre.
+Leaving La Tsissette, the trail heads down towards the valley floor, exiting the Combe de l’A and descending toward the village of Drance, situated along the River Dranse.

+Option 2: The route turns south into the Grand-Saint-Bernard Valley, gradually ascending to Bourg-Saint-Pierre.
 As the most significant village on the Grand Tour des Combins, Bourg-Saint-Pierre is rich in history, featuring landmarks such as the Saint-Charles Bridge, an ancient bell tower, a Roman milestone, and well-preserved historic homes.
-After exploring the village, the trail continues upward, passing the Chapel of Lorette, Creux du Mâ, Boveire d’en Bas, Le Coeur, and Erra, meandering through alpine pastures with stunning views over the Entremont Valley.
+After exploring the village, the trail continues upward, passing the Chapel of Lorette, Creux du Mâ, Boveire d’en Bas, Le Coeur, and Erra, meandering through alpine pastures with stunning views over the Entremont Valley and the Mont Blanc Massif.

 The day's journey ends at the Col de Mille, where the Col de Mille Hut, a cozy 59-bed mountain refuge, offers breathtaking panoramic views and a well-deserved rest.

-24km / 1560m up / 1113m down / 8 hours -
+Option 2: 24kms / 1400m up / 900m down / 8 hours -

 Day 9: